YashRohan01/YashRohan01/README.md

-# Hi, I'm Yash 👋
+# Hi, I'm Yash Rohan 👋
 Researcher | ML & DL Enthusiast | Developer |  Agentic AI Pipelines

-💡 Passionate about building **AI-driven systems** that bridge intelligence, design, and real-world impact — from **SME empowerment** to **identity protection** and **emotion-aware music recommendation**.
+I'm a Associate Data Scientist and I love building **AI-driven systems & solutions**.

+My main aim from my GitHub profile is helping others by making a set of decsive good projects and will hopefully inspire others to do the same.

-Currently exploring the frontier of **Agentic AI**, focusing on autonomous reasoning, adaptive learning, and decision-making architectures.
+Currently exploring the frontier of **Machine Learning, Deep Learning, Agentic AI**, focusing on autonomous reasoning, adaptive learning, and decision-making architectures.

 📚 Deeply engaged in **mathematical research**, particularly in:
 - **Riemann Zeta Function** and analytic number theory